MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/proximity-join.md

 ### [Teams Rooms for Android](#tab/Android)

-Proximity join via ultrasound is currently not available for Teams Rooms on Android.
+Proximity Join using ultrasound isn't currently available for Teams Rooms on Android.